Epi-Sim/EpiSim.jl/README.md

 <img src="https://github.com/user-attachments/assets/f4a44223-3377-47d5-9212-e79252300343" width="600">

-Currently, this version provides a standard configuration format for defining a model and a simple set of command-line scripts to generate configuration templates and run the model.
+EpiSim.jl also provides a standard configuration format for defining a model and a simple set of command-line scripts to generate configuration templates and run the model.

 ### Installing